Year 4 2022 - 2023

 Tenths/Hundredths as decimals/on a place value grid/on a number line

-At the end of Y4, children are required to take the Multiplication Tables Check (MTC).
+Y4, children are required to take the Multiplication Tables Check (MTC) at the end of the year.
+The dates for this year are between the 5th and 19th of June 2023.
 A good way to prepare is start early and build a daily routine practising the times tables.
 With regular practise children will learn all the questions and gain confidence.
 Research suggests that practising for 10 to 15 minutes a day will provide optimal results.

 This a link to current government guidance

-The Mathsframe timestables check is set up in a very similar way to the MTC and can be found by clicking on the link below.
+The Mathsframe timestables check is set up in a very similar way to the MTC, it is free to access and can be found by clicking on the link below.